How to Manage Your Period Over the Holidays

-The holiday season can be stressful at the best of times — add a period into the mix and the combination of family obligations, exam season, and endless cheer might feel like too much to handle.
+The holiday season can be stressful at the best of times — add a period into the mix and the combination of family obligations, exam season, and endless cheer might feel like too much to handle for your teen.
 But it doesn’t have to be like that.
-With the right preparation, you’ll be better equipped to enjoy this special time of year without worrying about painful cramps or embarrassing leaks.
-Ultimately, periods are natural and going to happen no matter what, so worrying about them usually isn’t worth the stress.
-If you’re anticipating getting your period during the holiday season, it’s best to stay calm and read this helpful list for tips on how to mentally and physically prepare for your period during the holidays.
+With the right preparation, they'll be better equipped to enjoy this special time of year without worrying about painful cramps or embarrassing leaks.

 smiling portrait of teen